Woman's body found outside Tulsa apartment complex

 They attempted to resuscitate the woman, Capt.
 Mark Ohnesorge said, but she was pronounced dead.
-She has not yet been identified pending notification of her next-of-kin.
+Her identity was not released pending notification of her next-of-kin.

-Ohnesorge said it appears the woman's death is unrelated to the domestic call, but her body reportedly had some visible trauma, so homicide detectives were called to the scene as a precaution.
+Ohnesorge said it appears that the woman's death is unrelated to the domestic call, but her body reportedly had some visible trauma, so homicide detectives were called.

 Investigators spoke with witnesses, some of whom said they saw the woman lying there in the hour before police arrived, but they aren't yet sure how long she was there or what could have led to her death.